Tips for Canadians moving to Ireland

-For the Bank of Ireland, I used a bank statement from my N. Irish bank, a copy of our current lease, a utility bill for electric and my mobile phone bill which is on bill pay and of course my Irish passport.
+For the Bank of Ireland, I used a bank statement from my N. Irish bank, a copy of our current lease, a utility bill for electricity and my mobile phone bill which is on bill pay and of course my Irish passport.
 They wouldn’t put my husband’s name on the account because his name wasn’t on any paperwork that they could use to open an account.

 So for example, his car insurance paperwork wasn’t enough he needed a bill from the Electric, or a cell phone bill or a Sky TV bill.
 Didn’t matter he was on the lease, the car insurance and had ID he didn’t have his name on a bill.
 Word to the wise if you want to open an Irish bank account be prepared and if at all possible use the Bank of Ireland as they seem to be the Bank with the least amount of stupid rules.

 Just as an example, AIB refused to accept our Electric bill sign up from Bord Gais with all the details on it because it was a brand new account with no real history.
 Not sure how you are supposed to get “history” when you have just moved to a place?